 - 1. I am President of ARSENEAU Consulting Services Inc. ("ACS"), a corporation with a business address of Suite 900, 999 West Hastings Street, Vancouver, British Columbia, Canada. - 2.
-I am the author of the technical report entitled "Technical Report for the White Gold Project, Dawson Range, Yukon, Canada" dated May 30, 2023 with an effective date of April 15.
-2023 (the "Technical Report") prepared for White Gold Corp. - 3.
+I am the author of the technical report entitled "Technical Report for the White Gold Project, Dawson Range, Yukon, Canada" dated January 3, 2025 with an effective date of October 28, 2024 (the "Technical Report") prepared for White Gold Corp. - 3.
 I am a graduate of the University of New Brunswick with a B.Sc.
 (Geology) degree obtained in 1979, the University of Western Ontario with an M.Sc.
 (Geology) degree obtained in 1984 and the Colorado School of Mines with a Ph.D.
 (Geology) obtained in 1995. - 4.
 I have practiced my profession continuously since 1995.
 I have worked in exploration in North and South America and have extensive experience with gold mineralization similar to that found on the White Gold Project. - 5.
 I am Professional Geoscientist registered as a member, in good standing, with the Association of Professional Engineers & Geoscientists of British Columbia (no. 23474). - 6.
 I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I am a "qualified person" within the meaning of NI 43-101. - 7.
 My most recent personal inspection of the Project occurred from August 31 to September 1, 2022. - 8.
 I am responsible for all sections of the Technical Report and accept professional responsibility for all the sections of the Technical Report. - 9.
 I am independent of White Gold Corp. as defined in Section 1.5 of NI 43-101. - 10.
 I have had prior involvement with the White Gold Project.
-I was the author of a technical report on the property dated July 15, 2020. - 11.
+I am the author of previous technical reports on the property dated May 30, 2023, November 15, 2021, July 10, 2020, and April 15, 2018. - 11.
 I have read NI 43-101, Form 43-101F1 and the Technical Report has been prepared in compliance with that instrument and form. - 12.
 As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.

-Dated this 30th day of May 2023 in Vancouver, British Columbia.
+Dated this 3rd day of January 2025 in Vancouver, British Columbia.